 The card designs are the same almost throughout the set: full bleed photo with a little text at the bottom telling you which series the card is in and the player name.
 The big exception to this is 325-396 which have a vivid pink border that looks very similar to the 1975 Topps set.
 Also there are a few oddball ones like a subset dedicated to artificial turf and some team leaders cards with their own design, though these are few and far between.

 Another point of confusion comes from the backs.
-The 1975-76 is distinguishable from other 1970s Calbee sets from the back design (the fronts on all Calbee sets from the 70s are basically the same).
+The 1975-76-77 set is distinguishable from other 1970s Calbee sets from the back design (the fronts on all Calbee sets from the 70s are basically the same).
 The backs are white with a border of stars and baseballs in the corner like the above card #580.
 There is a confusing exception to this though.
 The first series (#1-36) featuring the all star game don't have that star border.
-And very confusingly Calbee used that star border on the first series of its 1977 set, so there are low number cards that look like 1975-76 Calbees on the back but aren't.
+And very confusingly Calbee used that star border on the first series of one of its other 1977 sets, so there are low number cards that look like 1975-76 Calbees on the back but aren't.
 These are from the famous scenes series and have this on them: 名場面特集.